 We work with all UKHSA teams to help them assess and improve the way they use critical knowledge to achieve their business objectives.
 Our work is guided by the international standard for knowledge management (BS ISO 30401:2018 Knowledge management systems).

-We are using a KM maturity model – a self-assessment checklist – to enable teams to map their current KM practice, identify strengths and target areas for improvement to support their business objectives.
+We are developing a KM maturity model for UKHSA – a self-assessment checklist – in collaboration with individuals across the organisation to enable teams to map their current KM practice, identify strengths and target areas for improvement to support their business objectives.
 The model helps teams have a facilitated conversation about what they are already doing to share and use knowledge and areas where they want to improve and suggest practical ways to do this.
-There are lots of examples of good KM practice across the organisation, this model helps highlight these, provide opportunity to share what works as well as to plan more systematically how to do it better.
+There are lots of examples of good KM practice across the organisation, this model will help highlight these, provide opportunity to share what works as well as to plan more systematically how to do it better.

 A network of Knowledge Advocates is providing local ownership and support to their teams, and will become an active community of practice.
-Knowledge Advocates work across their Quality Hub and wider teams, working with us to learn more about knowledge management; represent their teams’ ideas and ongoing requirements; spread good practice throughout the team; and shape a culture of knowledge sharing.
+Knowledge Advocates work across their teams, working with us to learn more about knowledge management; represent their teams’ ideas and ongoing requirements; spread good practice throughout the team; and shape a culture of knowledge sharing.

 The Knowledge Management Advocates community of practice offers a space for people to share experience and resources, ask questions, pose solutions and support each other to facilitate and improve KM within their teams and across the organisation.
 Membership is open to all those with an interest in KM.
 The community uses MS Teams as its platform.
 To join the community of practice, contact [email protected].

-If you would like to know more about the Knowledge Principles, Knowledge Advocates, and/or the KM maturity model and how to use it, contact: [email protected].
+If you would like to know more about the Knowledge Principles, Knowledge Advocates, and/or the KM maturity model, please contact: [email protected].